Active Retrieval Augmented Generation: Conclusion

 \section{Conclusion}

 To aid long-form generation with retrieval augmentation, we propose an active retrieval augmented generation framework that decides when and what to retrieve during generation.
 We implement this framework with forward-looking active retrieval that iteratively uses the upcoming sentence to retrieve relevant information if it contains low-confidence tokens and regenerates the next sentence.
 Experimental results on 4 tasks/datasets demonstrate the effectiveness of our methods.
-Future directions include better alternatives for active retrieval and developing LM architectures for efficient active retrieval augmentation.
+Future directions include better strategies for active retrieval and developing efficient LM architectures for active information integration.